-Video leads to teen’s arrest; parents told to talk to kids
+Video leads to teen’s arrest, parents told to talk to kids

 LAKE CHARLES, La.
 (AP) - A school board and sheriff’s office in Louisiana are encouraging parents and guardians to have a conversation with students about the consequences of making threats against schools.

 News outlets report a 16-year-old high school student was arrested Monday.
-The Calcasieu Parish Sheriff’s Office says the boy posted a video on social media where he waved an airsoft gun and mentioned Alfred M. Barbe High School in Lake Charles.
+The Calcasieu Parish Sheriff’s Office says the boy posted a video on social media where he waved a gun and mentioned Alfred M. Barbe High School in Lake Charles.

 The American Press reports this is the sixth instance of potentially threatening behavior recorded in the Calcasieu school system since August.